Alexey Navalny’s team confirms his death, calls for body to be returned

 The town is near the prison complex where the investigators were conducting “research”, Yarmysh said.

-In a subsequent update, Yarmysh said that Navalny’s lawyer had been informed that the cause of death had not yet been determined.
+In a subsequent update, Yarmysh said Navalny’s lawyer had been informed that the cause of death had not yet been determined.

-A second examination of Navalny’s body has been made and the results, “allegedly”, will be available next week, Yarmysh posted on X.
+A second examination of Navalny’s body has been made and the results, “allegedly”, will be available next week, Yarmysh posted on X. “It’s obvious that they are lying and doing everything they can to avoid handing over the body.”

+Ivan Zhdanov, the director of Navalny’s Anti-Corruption Foundation, wrote on X that Navalny’s mother had been told by prison officials that her son had perished due to “sudden death syndrome” when she arrived at his former penal colony Saturday with one of Navalny’s lawyers.

 The lawyer and Navalny’s mother, Lyudmila Navalnaya, went to the local morgue in Salekhard on Saturday, but it was closed and Navalny’s body was not where prison authorities said it was being kept, his spokesperson added.